Banderilla, Veracruz: Name

 Tradition has it that the name alludes to a small flag (banderilla) that thieves would hoist on the summit of the hill of La Martinica as a signal to their accomplices that a valuable goods were being moved along the royal highway.

 Geography

 The municipality of Banderilla is delimited to the north and northeast by Jilotepec, to the east and the south by Xalapa, and to the southeast and west by Rafael Lucio.
 To the municipality it is watered by tributary rivers of the Sedeño River, which in turn is a tributary of the Actopan River.

 The weather in Banderilla is cold and wet all year with rains in summer and autumn.

 Demographics

-As 2020, the municipality had a population of 25,993 inhabitants in 29 localities.
-More than 87% resides in the municipal seat, Banderilla, other localities include La Haciendita (1,265 hab.), Xaltepec (1,040 hab.), Luis Donaldo Colosio (293 hab.) and Fredepo (164 hab.).
+As of 2020, the municipality had a population of 25,993 inhabitants in 29 localities.
+More than 87% resides in the municipal seat, Banderilla; other localities include La Haciendita (1,265 hab.), Xaltepec (1,040 hab.), Luis Donaldo Colosio (293 hab.) and Fredepo (164 hab.).